-That we certainly did, on what is arguably one of the best treks in South America.
+We certainly did, on arguably one of South America’s best treks.

 History of the Lost City of Colombia

-Getting to the Lost City site is undoubtedly the highlight of the trip, yet much of what it was and why it was there is still being unravelled.
+Hiking in Colombia and getting to the Lost City of Teyuna is an unparalleled experience.
+Much of what the site was and why it was there is still being unravelled.

 The Tayrona people were advanced in construction, engineering and military operation, with a complex hierarchy of society, a religious and political elite, and organised as a federation of towns.
 It’s thought the Lost City was their capital and most sacred town, connecting and trading with other groups in people in Colombia.

-By the time the Spanish arrived in the 16th century, the Tayrona (at an estimated one million people) was suspected to be at the edge of becoming a major civilisation in the Americas.
-At least 60% of them died from diseases brought over by the colonisers, or died defending their land.
+By the time the Spanish arrived in the 16th century, the Tayrona (an estimated one million people) was suspected to be at the edge of becoming a major civilisation in the Americas.
+At least 60% of them died from diseases brought over by the colonisers or died defending their land.

 What little was found of the Lost City in the 20th century was stolen and often sold on the black market and what was recovered is now in the gold museums in Santa Marta and Bogota.